Call for Papers

 Submission and Review of Research Papers

 All research papers, including those describing practical experiences or tools, will face the same level of review and scrutiny.
 To take their peculiarities into account, if you consider a paper qualifies as practice or tool paper, specify that using the corresponding option when submitting.
+Submissions should follow ACM formatting guidelines.
+Papers submitted for consideration should not have been published elsewhere and should not be under review or submitted for review elsewhere for the duration of consideration.
+ACM plagiarism policies and procedures shall be followed for cases of double submission.

 Program Committee Chairs